reviewboard/rbtools/docs/rbtools/api/tutorial.rst

    draft = review_request.get_draft()
    draft = draft.update(
        summary='API tutorial request',
-       description='This request was created in the API tutorial.')
+       description='This request was created using the RBTools Python API.')

 After retrieving the draft, a summary and description were added by calling :py:meth:`update`.
 The call to update returns the resulting updated